Voting Instructions and Terms & Conditions

 Private email addresses – Gmail, Yahoo and Hotmail, for example – will be disqualified from voting.
 This is to ensure that entrants do not vote for themselves or arrange for friends or family members to vote.

-The results of this year’s Waters Rankings will appear online and in the August 2018 issue of Waters.
+The results of this year’s Waters Rankings will appear online.
 Each category winner will be accompanied by a write-up.